davebenson/doom4-walkthrough/README.md

 Enter the building picking up health, Gas, Plasma, and Codex Entry "Monsters / Mancubus 3".

 Almost the entire pre-fight can be handled with a single Gauss Cannon Siege Mode shot.
-Except you may have to deal with a pernicious Hell Razer, plus a lurking Shielded Guard (use the Gauss Cannon on this fool, who hides on the left as you approach the Nest).
+Except you may have to deal with a pernicious Hell Razer, plus a lurking Possessed Security (use the Gauss Cannon on this fool, who hides on the left as you approach the Nest).

 Before destroying the Gore Nest:
 * Consider taking the Megahealth Powerup on the crate above.
-* You'll probably want to use your chainsaw, so find Gas where the Shielded Soldier hides (to the left as you initially walk toward the Gore Nest).
+* You'll probably want to use your chainsaw, so find Gas where the Possessed Security hides (to the left as you initially walk toward the Gore Nest).
 * The two Pinkies spawn in reliable locations, one near the entrance
 * I usually retreat toward the entrance to minimize complications and environmental risks: your mileage may vary.